CGJiaxiLiu/MyPortfolio/UE4_Project/Using_OpenCV_in_UE4/README.md

 Here are the result.
 From left to right and top to bottom, right camera, left camera, disparity and actual depth data.
 <br /><br />
 ![four_figure](/UE4_Project/Using_OpenCV_in_UE4/four_figure.png)
-Actually I didn't figure how to compute depth from disparity, so the third figure is the disparity of two top ones.